cscart/docs/en/user_guide/settings/general.rst

 * **Initial order ID value**—an integer number to open the order ID numbering.
 The value you enter here will be used as the ID of the next order placed in your store.
 With every new order, its ID will increase by 1.
 The value of this field cannot be less than any order ID number that is already in the database.

-* **Allow multiple shipments for a single user**——if you enable this setting, products from one order will be able to be shipped separately, in different shipments.

 * **Tax calculation method based on**—select whether taxes should apply to individual products in the order (*Unit price*) or to the order subtotal, which also considers all discounts (*Subtotal*).

 .. note::